tasdikrahman/tasdikrahman.me/_posts/2021-06-15-creating-the-language-stack-inventory-used-by-applications-in-org.md

 - If we don't know what we are running, we will not know what are we supporting
 - This becomes paramount, whenever we are trying to resolve security issues/add patches to software/support existing software
 - Not having this information would mean, getting surprised about the issues which come along with the versions of stacks which you are not aware of.
+- Piggybacking on existing workflows helped expedite the whole process of fetching the language stack information for an application